DOV-Vlaanderen/saga-watem/_sources/description.md.txt

 RUSLE-values: values above 150 are set equal to 150, this value can be adapted in the code.
 The explanation on how the subfactors are calculated are described in below.

+It is important to note that the units of $R$ and $K$ can be adapted, for instance compatible with $J$ instead of $MJ$, as long as the units for $R$ and $K$ are synchronized.
+For reasons of clarity, the units are defined as a guidelines (see also module reference).

 ## Tillage erosion